cezarykosko/latte-compiler/README.md

 ## TODOs:

-- multimethods in place of pattern matching, where possible (pretty much everywhere, maybe not for short fns)
 - ordering of helper functions by purpose would be nice
 - intermediate representation of compiled code
 - peephole optimization using the former